cruiseresearchgroup/DIEF_BTS/README.md

 ## Files description

 List of files available now:
-* `train.zip` is the raw time series data
+* `train.zip` is the raw time series data.
+This is a zip of a folder of [`pickle`](https://docs.python.org/3/library/pickle.html) file.
+Inside each pickle file is a NumPy array with dimension [2,n] where `n` is the number of timesteps.
+The first row is the timestamp and the second row is the value.
-* `Site_B.ttl` is the turtle file that contains the metadata of Site B using the Brick schema: https://brickschema.org
+* `Site_B.ttl` is the turtle file that contains the metadata of Site B using the [Brick schema](https://brickschema.org).
 * `mapper_TrainOnly.csv` contains the information that maps the timeseries filenames in `train.zip` to the `StreamID` in `Site_B.ttl`.
 Some buildings in `train.zip` are from Site A and the brick schema is not yet made available.
 This is on purpose.
 * `train_X.zip` and `train_Y.csv` are generated from `train.zip` using the function in the `xySplit.py` file.
 * `train_Y.csv` see above.